crawl/crawl/crawl-ref/README.txt

 Crawl uses many hand-drawn (but often randomised) maps.
 Making them is fun and easy.
 It's best to start with simple entry vaults (glance through dat/entry.des for a first impression).
-Later, you may want to read docs/level_design.txt for the full power.
+Later, you may want to read docs/develop/levels/introduction.txt.
 If you're ambitious, new maps for branch ends are possible, as well.
 If you've made some maps, you can test them on your system (no compiling needed) and then just mail them to the mailing list.